comtrya/comtrya/docs/src/commands.md

 ## Apply

-The apply command will execute and run the manifests.
+The apply command executes and runs the manifests.
 There are a few ways to do this.

-First, point it to a directory of manifests and have comtrya execute them all.
+The first option is to point comtrya to a directory of manifests and have it execute them all:

 ```shell
 comtrya -d ./manifests apply
 ```

-As shown, this is achieved with the `-d` option, which tells comtrya the directory that houses the manifests to be executed.
+As shown, this is done with the `-d` option, which tells comtrya the directory that contains the manifests to be applied.

-Second, specify specific manifest(s) to be executed.
+The second option is to specify specific manifest(s) to be executed:

 ```shell
 comtrya apply -m one,two,three
 ```

-The `-m` option is used to tell comtrya the specific manifests to run.
-Note that the name of the manifest (i.e. one.yaml) is only the name of the manifest and does not contain any path information or file extension (.yaml).
+The `-m` option is used to let comtrya know which manifests to apply.
+Note that the name of the manifest (i.e. one.yaml) is only the name and must not contain any path information or file extension (.yaml).
 So, `/manifests/one` is not a valid input.
-So it is expected to be located in the directory of the manifests you are specifying to run.
+Any manifests are expected to be located in the directory of the manifests you specified.

 Suppose you have a directory `manifests/` that contains the manifests `one.yaml` and `two.yaml`.
 You want to *only* execute `one.yaml`.
 There are three ways to achieve this.
+You can simply specify the manifest if it's in the current working directory:

 ```shell
 cd manifests/
 comtrya apply -m one
 ```

-Or
+Or you can specify the directory:

 ```shell
 comtrya -d manifests/one.yaml apply
 ```

-Or, the third and final way is a combination of the two.
+Alternatively a combination of the two is possible as well:

 ```shell
 comtrya -d manifests/ apply -m one